 Federal Direct Loan Program

-The Federal Direct Loan Program is a loan program with funds being provided directly from the Department of Education.
-Congress has agreed to a one year extension to the Subsidized interest rate of 3.4% through June 30, 2013.
-Unsubsidized loans have a fixed interest rate of 6.8%.
-Origination and guarantee fees of up to 1.0 percent will be deducted from the loan amount you have accepted.
+The Federal Direct Loan Program is a loan program with funds being provided directly by the Department of Education.
+Federal Subsidized and Federal Unsubsidized Loans have a fixed interest rate of 4.45% from July 2017-June 2018.
+Origination and guarantee fees of 1.066 percent will be deducted from the loan amount you have accepted.

 The Federal Direct Loan comes in two forms:

-- Direct Subsidized Loan—This loan is need-based; interest does not accrue while you are enrolled at least part time.
+- Federal Direct Subsidized Loan—This loan is need-based; interest does not accrue while you are enrolled at least part-time.
 Payment of principal is deferred while you are enrolled at least half-time and for six months after your enrollment drops below half-time status.

-- Direct Unsubsidized Loan—This loan is non-need based; payment of the principal is deferred while you are enrolled at least half-time and for six months after your enrollment period drops below half-time status.
+- Federal Direct Unsubsidized Loan—This loan is non-need based; payment of the principal is deferred while you are enrolled at least half-time and for six months after your enrollment period drops below half-time status.
 Interest on this loan begins accruing at the time of disbursement.
-Currently, the interest on an unsubsidized loan is fixed at 6.8% while you are enrolled in school.
+For the 2017-2018 academic year, the interest on an unsubsidized loan is fixed at 4.45% while you are enrolled in school.
 You have the option of making quarterly interest payments while in school or allowing the interest to be capitalized (added to the principal).

 |Grade Level||Subsidized||Additional Unsub for Dependents||Total annual limit for Independents|